picrust/picrust/_sources/prepicrust/huttenhower.txt

 Step 3: Make ANFunc path accessible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-PICRUST relies on an a binary file called ANFunc.
+PICRUSt relies on an a binary file called ANFunc.
 This executable isn't actually part of PIECRUST; it's part of another project in the lab.
 It was written in C++ to multiply matrices fast.
 It can probably be replaced with something in SciPy later on.

 For example::

   echo "export PATH=$PICRUST_HOME/bin/:$PATH" >> ~/.bashrc

-Running PICRUST
+Running PICRUSt
 ===============
 Input
 ^^^^^